2qx/awesome-bitcoin-cash/README.md

 This list is meant to highlight the really awesome sites, but not replicate the general listing services below.
 They have accepted Bitcoin Cash for years and are committed (or sympathetic) toward the idea of electronic cash payments.

+- [namecheap](https://namecheap.com) - dns, ssl and some hosting
-- [Cheap plane tickets](https://www.cheapair.com) - for your travel needs.
+- [cheapair](https://www.cheapair.com) - for your travel needs.
-- [Items sold by newegg](https://newegg.com) - good for a great headset.
+- [items sold by newegg](https://newegg.com) - good for a great headset.
-- [Lanieri](https://www.lanieri.com) - makes a good suit.
+- [lanieri](https://www.lanieri.com) - makes a good suit.

 ### Merchants near you or where you're headed
 - [Member map](https://memberapp.github.io/#map) - permanent on-chain geographic tags utilizing extensions to the memo protocol.
-- [Bitcoin.com map](https://map.bitcoin.com/) - website and mobile app for discovering merchants, formerly marcocoino
+- [Bitcoin.com map](https://map.bitcoin.com/) - website and mobile app for discovering merchants, formerly marco coino
 - [Greenpages map](https://greenpages.cash/pages/map.php) - merchant finder with advanced filtering

 ### Listing directories across the broader internet
-- [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - browsable list of merchants and stores
+- [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - list of merchants and stores
 - [Bitpay Directory](https://bitpay.com/directory) - partial and outdated list of websites using bitpay as a payment processor.
 - [Openbazaar Listings](https://openbazaar.com) - web listings for distributed multicoin marketplace with integrated wallet
-- [Purse.io](https://purse.io/) - service to privately purchace goods on Amazon.com (US) at a discount
+- [Purse.io](https://purse.io/) - service to privately purchase goods on Amazon.com (US) at a discount

 ## Awesome Charities and Foundations
 - [Save the Children](https://files.savethechildren.org/cryptocurrency-donation/)